d-wiltshire/Mission-to-Mars/README.md

 # Mission-to-Mars

 The purpose of this project was to create a web app that scrapes web data regarding the planet Mars and populates the information onto a new webpage.
-For this challenge, BeautifulSoup and Splinter (in Jupyter Notebook with Python) were used to scrape full-resolution images of Mars’s hemispheres and the titles of those images, and the scraped data was stored on a Mongo database.
+For this challenge, BeautifulSoup and Splinter (in Jupyter Notebook with Python) were used to scrape full-resolution images of Mars’ hemispheres and the titles of those images, and the scraped data was stored on a Mongo database.
 Flask and Bootstrap were then used to create a web application to display the data in an attractive and responsive format.

 ## Deliverable 1: Scrape High-Resolution Mars Hemisphere Images and Titles
 The first deliverable involved scraping full-resolution images and titles from the page https://marshemispheres.com/ and adding these to a Python dictionary.